purplediane/shortbread/docs/installation.rst

 Stable release
 --------------

-To install Shortbread, run this command in your terminal:
+To install Shortbread, you must have Python 3.4 or newer installed.
+Run this command in your terminal:

 .. code-block:: console